DeepeshKumarVerma/Excelr-Assignments./README.md

 # Excelr-Assignments.
-My archive of internship assignments.
+The archive of internship assignments covers almost all the topics of Machine Learning.